logan-anderson/logan.codes/content/blog/achieving-consistent-output-from-chatgpt.md

 }
 ```

-Now we have an output from ChatGPT that we can rely on and know it will always be the same.
+Now, by utilizing function calling, we can rely on the GPT API to consistently generate a list of quiz questions for our app.

-A couple of things to note with this approch
+It's important to note a couple of things with this approach:

-* Must use use "gpt-3.5-turbo-0613" or "gpt-4-061" models as they have been trained for function calling
+* Function calling requires the use of "gpt-3.5-turbo-0613" or "gpt-4-061" models, as they have been specifically trained to support this feature.
-* We are forcing the output from the api to be a function argument by passing function\_call: { name: "generateQuiz" },
+* In the example code, we force the output from the API to be a function call by passing `function_call: { name: "generateQuiz" }`.
-* Function calling was designed so that for so that the AI could respond with arguments to a function that could be called in the users code but in this example we are using to get a consistent output.
+* Function calling was originally designed to allow the AI agent to respond with arguments to a function that can be called in the user's code.
+However, in this example, we utilize it primarily to obtain consistent output.

 ## Conclusion